SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/endpoint/sophos_edr.md

 ### Create SOPHOS EDR Credentials

+!!!
+Warning
+    If you have a "Partner" or "Organization" entity, you need to do the following procedure on every tenant attached to it.
+Please find more information on the [official documentation](https://developer.sophos.com/intro)

 In the Sophos Central Admin console:

 1. On the left panel, go to `Global Settings` and select `API Credentials Management`.